Finding the Law of the Micro-States and Small Jurisdictions of Europe

 18.8.
 Island of Heligoland (Germany)

-“[F]rom British colony, to German naval fortress under Kaiser Wilhelm and Adolf Hitler, to British bombing range post-1945, and finally to German holiday resort in the late twentieth century”
+“[F]rom British colony, to German naval fortress under Kaiser Wilhelm and Adolf Hitler, to British bombing range post-1945, and finally to German holiday resort in the late twentieth century.”

 18.9.
 Sámiland (Sápmi)

-“At present, Sami self-government and participation in decision-making processes in Norway, Sweden and Finland are primarily exercised by the Sami Parliaments.
+“At present, Sami self-government and participation in decision-making processes in Norway, Sweden, and Finland are primarily exercised by the Sami Parliaments.
 According to Anaya, the autonomy and self-government powers of these parliaments have to be strengthened.
-The potential of the Sami Parliaments needs to be expanded to take part in decision-making related to Sami issues and to actually influence these decisions.
+The potential of the Sami Parliaments needs to be expanded to take part in decision-making related to Sami issues and to influence these decisions.
 Especially in Finland, Sami Parliaments are only regarded as bodies by which the Sami could interact with governmental authorities without having substantial influence or decision powers.
-Sami Parliaments do not have a special decision power concerning land, waters and natural resources, apart from exceptions as they exist in e.g. Norway.”
+Sami Parliaments do not have a special decision power concerning land, waters, and natural resources, apart from exceptions as they exist in e.g. Norway.”
 (Carstens)

 Other materials (in reverse date order)